Lexapro and Alcohol

 What else should I avoid while taking Lexapro?

 All illegal drugs should be avoided while taking antidepressant medications because they may worsen depression symptoms and increase sedation.

-Patients should also take caution with other prescribed medications.
 There are potential interactions between any two drugs, including prescription medications.
-To avoid an adverse reaction, patients should inform their doctor and pharmacist of their medications.
+To avoid an adverse reaction, patients should consult their doctor and pharmacist first.